 Let’s start talking about the easiest of the two to propagate: Seeds

-Rip a piece of paper towel from the roll and wet it under the sink with warm water.
+Step 1: Rip a piece of paper towel from the roll and wet it under the sink with warm water.
 You want to have just enough moisture so you don’t drown your seeds.
 The rule of thumb is to lightly squeeze out the excess water until the paper towel isn’t dripping anymore.

-Lay your wet paper towel flat on top of the plate.
+Step 2: Lay your wet paper towel flat on top of the plate.
 Then place your seeds on one half of the paper towel evenly spaced in a row.
 Make sure they all face the same direction.

-Fold the other half of the paper towel over the seeds and gently press around each seed, making a ‘cocoon’ for them to incubate in.
+Step 3: Fold the other half of the paper towel over the seeds and gently press around each seed, making a ‘cocoon’ for them to incubate in.
 Then, with another wet paper towel, you want to add a single drop of warm water on top of each seed.